Common Questions

 Will the CPT steer my heavy displacement boat?

-The CPT will generally steer heavy displacement boats from two to six turns lock-to-lock.
+The CPT will generally steer heavy displacement boats from one to eight turns lock-to-lock.
 The CPT has a powerful motor and gearing, and uses the mechanical advantage of the steering wheel & steering system.
 When sailing you must be willing to trim and balance the vessel, as you would with a windvane, to reduce weather-helm.
-The most common vessels using the CPT are typically 30-50’in length with 25-40,000 lb displacement.
+The most common vessels using the CPT are typically 30'-50' in length with 10-40,000 lb displacement.
+The CPT develops up to 86 ft-lbs of torque at the wheel which is enough to handle most wheel loads.

 In winds or rough conditions the boat must be balanced to reduce weather helm.
-With too much weather helm the belt will eventually begin to jump, an indication its time to reef and trim the boat.
-Many vessels use the CPT as well as a winvane , but an equal number of vessels simply reduce sail & balance the boat in order to use the CPT in heavier conditions.
+With too much weather helm the belt will eventually begin to jump in its cogs, an indication its time to reef and trim the boat.
+Many vessels have the CPT as well as a windvane.
 A self-steering back-up of some sort is recommended for long distance cruising.

 Will the CPT steer my light displacement, high performance sailboat?

-A qualified yes, if you are willing to deal with the limitations of the pilot by reefing and balancing the vessel.
-The limitations of the CPT have to do with the manual controls and anticipating changing steering needs when sailing or surfing at high speeds.
+Yes, if you are willing to deal with the limitations of the pilot by reefing and balancing the vessel.
+The CPT’s compass is quick and responsive to heading changes, and uses very little electricity.

 A recent Islander 36 with fin keel and spade rudder reports great performance in the Pacific Northwest; downwind was no problem at all, he just needed to lower the rudder-control setting due to the increased downwind speed.
 A high performance Conser 47' catamaran crossing the Pacific has reported no problems in high winds, surfing down 15-20' breakers downwind at high speeds.